ImageMagick/Usage-Markdown/layers/index.md

 ### Mean (Average) of multiple images {#evaluate-seq_mean}

-Essentially both the older "`-average`" and the newer "`-evaluate-sequence mean`" will create a average of all the images provided.
+Essentially both the older "`-average`" and the newer "`-evaluate-sequence mean`" will create an average of all the images provided.

 For example, here is an average of the rose image using all its [Flipped and Flopped](../warping/#flip) versions.